man3ng/cse15l-lab-reports/lab1.md

   trilosophe@Trilosophes-MPB-16 ~ %
   ```
-  I am in my home directory `Users/trilosophe`.
+  I am in my home directory `/Users/trilosophe`.
 When using `ls` with a path to a file as an argument, the command prints out the path that you initally inputted from the prompt.
-No error was thrown.
+No error was thrown because the action is completed when all the sub-folders are shown.

 - Using cat
   ```